NewTec-GmbH/lobster-doxygen/tests/utils/cpp-invalid/README.md

-# cpp-bad-comment
+# cpp-invalid

-This folder contains cpp source and header files to test that bad comment placement in a code does not break the tool.
+This folder contains cpp source and header files to test that requirement annotations containing no valid trlc identifier result in a warning.